If you’re looking for a Coleman Montana 6 Person Tent review, pull up a chair and get settled in, because we’ve got everything you need right here!

-The tent doesn’t come with a vestibule, but it does come with a front awning covering the door.
+The Coleman montana 6 doesn’t come with a vestibule, but it does come with a front awning covering the door.
 This can be a handy place for storing gear like smelly hiking boots after a long day, rather than bringing them inside the tent.

 However, obviously, you’ll need to make sure that if it does start raining, your boots don’t get soaked.

-Overall, this tent could use more storage space for bags and other gear.
+Overall, this camping tent could use more storage space for bags and other gear.

 Weather resistance of the Coleman Montana 6